leonstel/leonstel.github.io/drafts/gmap3.md

 Store.changed('prop1').subscribe(val => {});
 ```
 2\.
 Store changed returns an piped subscriber
-`pipe` is able to chain multiple operators together to manipulate the observables stream.
+`pipe` is able to chain multiple operators together to manipulate the observable's stream.
 For example you could switch to another observable when a specific value gets passed through the stream.
 Or you could filter a stream, only let this stream reach the listeners if value === 5.